 The best time to visit the Alhambra is usually early in the morning when it opens its doors.

 There are usually not many tourists or large groups so you can visit all the corners of the monumental complex quietly and you will find it more pleasant to walk around without crowds.

-Remember to bring your ID card to make the visit.
+10. Remember to bring your ID to visit the Alhambra

-The day of the visit to the Alhambra remember to bring your ID card or passport.
+On the day of your visit to the Alhambra remember to bring your ID card or passport with you.
 For reasons of security and conservation of the monument, the staff makes identification checks to visitors and it is necessary to show this document with the tickets, which are nominative, personal and non-transferable.

-When booking tickets to the Alhambra, you will be asked to provide certain information such as your name, surname, nationality, date of birth, passport number or identification number and passport expiration date.
+When booking tickets to the Alhambra, you will be asked to provide certain information such as your name, surname, nationality, date of birth, passport number or ID number and passport expiration date.